 After reviewing the installation log files, the Full Installation is done.
 Go to Chapter 7, which describes the SysMan (System Management) tools that you use to configure the system for general use by yourself and other users.

-Configuring the System For General Use After a Full Installation
+Configuring the System for General Use

 This chapter describes which system management applications to use to set up services on a system after a Full Installation.
 The following topics are discussed: